 We take our responsibility for your health, safety and wellbeing seriously.
-By law, everyone is responsible for looking after their own safety and that of their colleagues (including volunteers) at all times.
-You must read or listen to and follow any health and safety guidance you are given by activity leaders and must ask for clarification of anything that you are unsure about.
+By law, everyone is responsible for looking after their own safety and that of their colleagues (including volunteers), at all times.
+You must follow health and safety guidance given by activity leaders and must ask for clarification of anything that you are unsure about.

-At the beginning of each activity you will be given clear instruction on how to perform the task safely, (including a tools talk if relevant) and any relevant site information.
-If at any time you are uncertain of the task and how it should be undertaken, then please ask for clarification - it's our job to help you help us.
+We will provide clear instruction and information on how to perform each task safely at each site.
+If, at any time, you are uncertain of the task or how it should be undertaken, please ask for clarification - it is our job to help you help us.
 All our staff are first aid trained and will have a first aid kit on site.